rcbyr/keen-slider/README.md

 ## Contributing

-If you find a mistake or have ideas for a better code, I would be grateful for your contribution.
-Just create an issue or pull request.
+If you find a bug or have ideas for better code, I would be grateful for your contribution.
+Just create an issue or a pull request.